jjarafiz/PublicCloudCourse/Exercise1_Requirements/README.md

 There will be authorization implemented in order to provide write access to the site admin.
 As the business (consultant´s job) is not impacted in case the site is compromised, there´s no specific security requirements.
-The basic security common rules of changing the passwords periodically, minimal password strength, periodic updates, ACLs will be configured they are easy to manage and it adds a simple layer of security.
+The basic security common rules of changing the passwords periodically, minimal password strength, periodic updates, ACLs will be configured as they are easy to manage and it adds a simple layer of security.

 ### What are the high availability requirements?